greglook/merkledag-core/README.md

 - Path resolution from a root node using link names.
 - Data-web structure helpers like `assoc`, `assoc-in`, `update`, `update-in`, etc.

-### Notes

-Question: what does storing an image look like?

-**Option A**

-Put the image file content directly into the store as a single block.

-Pros:

-- simplest option to replicate
-- can determine whether a file is stored by hashing its contents directly

-Cons:

-- need magic to figure out that the block has an image in it; magic is different for each image type
-- no generic way to represent metadata
-- inefficient for very large images (several megabytes)

-**Option B**

-Write a multicodec header (`/image/jpeg` etc) before writing the image content.

-Pros:

-- self-describing format

-Cons:

-- need to know image type before writing
-- still no generic metadata
-- still inefficient

-**Option C**

-Store two nodes - the raw image block and a metadata 'file' block linking to it.

-Pros:

-- support for generic metadata
-- format can be described in metadata block
-- supports more complex content sources like chunk trees

-Cons:

-- image block is still not self describing

-**Option D**

-Store two nodes - the header-labeled image block and a metadata block linking to it.

-Pros:

-- image block is self-describing
-- generic metadata stored in separate block

-Cons:

-- not clear how this works with complex sources

 ## License